What Is Encroachment? Everything You Need To Know

 If your neighbor builds something that’s either partially or wholly on your property without an agreement, it’s considered an encroachment.
 In fact, illegal encroachment problems that drag on for years may legally allow your neighbor to claim an adverse possession of said property.

-Get matched with a lender that will work for your financial situation.
+Find a lender that will work with your unique financial situation.

-What To Do About An Encroachment
+How To Deal With An Encroachment

 If you’re looking to get an encroachment handled when buying or selling a property, here are a few solutions you can try.

-Talk With Your Neighbor
+Try Talking With Your Neighbor

 If you happen to sell the home, it’s important to let potential buyers know about any encroachment issues you discussed with your neighbor.